divio/divio-cloud-docs/background/project-about-boilerplates.rst

 Our built-in Boilerplates
 -------------------------

-This list represents some key built-in Boilerplates, but others are added regularly.
+This list represents some key built-in Boilerplates.

 .. _blank-boilerplate: